Constitution & By-Laws

 - Section 2.
 The Board of Directors shall control and manage the Club’s activities, determine all policies, review all membership applications, discipline members, and generally supervise all affairs of the Club with the following limitations:

-- With the exception of any self-supporting function, any single expenditure from the general operating account in excess of $500 must have prior approval by the membership at a duly called membership meeting following written notice to the membership.
+- With the exception of any self-supporting function, any single expenditure from the general operating account in excess of $500 must have prior approval by the Board.
+The membership will be notified of such expenditures by the Board.

 - Revenue from sources other than annual dues and membership fees may be raised or accumulated as determined by the Board, except that they shall not have the right to levy assessments.

 - Section 3.
-The May and June Board of Directors’ Meeting shall be attended jointly by the present Board of Directors and the newly elected Board of Directors.
+The April Board of Directors’ Meeting shall be attended jointly by the present Board of Directors and the newly elected Board of Directors.

 Article VIII – Committees

-- Section 4.
-The Board of Directors shall determine the number and purpose of all other committees deemed necessary to the achievement of the objectives and purposes of this Club.
+- Section 1.
+The Board of Directors shall determine the number and purpose of all committees deemed necessary to the achievement of the objectives and purposes of this Club.
 Chairman of these committees shall be appointed by the President subject to the approval of the Board of Directors.

 Article IX – Quorum

 - Section 1.
-A quorum at a membership meeting shall consist of at least 25% of the voting members in addition to at least six (6) members of the Board of Directors.
+A quorum at a membership meeting shall consist of at least 25% of the voting members in addition to at least four(4)members of the Board of Directors.

 - Section 2.
-A quorum at a Board of Directors meeting shall consist of’ at least six (6) members of the Board of Directors.
+A quorum at a Board of Directors meeting shall consist of’ at least four(4) members of the Board of Directors.

 Article X – Compensation